bruvellu/cephalic-furrow/README.md

-# Cephalic furrow project
+# :fly: Cephalic furrow project :fly:

-This repository contains data, analyses, and supporting information associated with our project on the mechanical role of the cephalic furrow during *Drosophila* gastrulation.
+This repository contains data, analyses, and supporting information associated with our project on the mechanical role of the cephalic furrow in *Drosophila*.

 ## Directories